 The Fitness-for-Duty (FFD) program is critically intertwined in the AA program.
 Therefore, the inspector(s) should include the related portions of the FFD inspection procedure to ensure that all pre-access activities are incorporated in the overall program and prevent the licensee from granting unescorted access prematurely.

-The inspector(s) should review the remaining elements of the program to ensure that records are appropriately maintained and protected and that access reviews are sufficiently independent to ensure a person who has been denied unescorted access has an opportunity to present any additional information on the access decision.
+The inspector(s) should review the remaining elements of the AA program to ensure that records are appropriately maintained and protected and that access reviews are sufficiently independent to ensure a person who has been denied unescorted access has an opportunity to present any additional information on the access decision.

 The inspector(s) should review the documentation from a representative sample of AA decisions to identify: (1) cases in which unescorted access was not terminated due to failure to report arrests; (2) cases in which persons testing positive for alcohol or other prohibited substances continued to be authorized unescorted access or were returned to unescorted access status after an initial removal; and (3) the rate of for-cause referrals for other than suspected alcohol abuse.